 (iii) Obligation to refrain from eliciting incriminating evidence from the detainee

 Paragraph 10(b) imposes on the police the duty to cease questioning and to otherwise cease attempting to elicit incriminating evidence from the detainee (for example, by interrogation and a breathalyzer test (Prosper, supra; Bartle, supra) until they afford the detainee a reasonable opportunity to consult counsel.
 The purpose of the right is to allow the detainee not only to be informed of their rights and obligations under the law, but also to obtain advice as to how to exercise those rights.
 For the right to counsel to be effective, the detainee must have access to this advice before being questioned or otherwise being required to provide evidence (Bartle, supra).
 In cases of urgency, the police may be allowed some delay in satisfying this duty (Manninen, supra; Ross, supra; Black, supra; Brydges, supra; Evans, supra; Burlingham, supra; Strachan, supra).
-The evidentiary presumption in paragraph 258(1)(c) of the Criminal Code (breathalyzer test) does not constitute an urgent or compelling circumstance (Prosper, supra; Bartle, supra).
+The evidentiary presumption in former section 258(1)(c) of the Criminal Code (breathalyzer test) does not constitute an urgent or compelling circumstance (Prosper, supra; Bartle, supra – an analogous evidentiary provision now exists in the recently-enacted section 320.31(1) of the Criminal Code).
 (See also R. v.
 Cobham, 3 S.C.R.
 360; R. v.
 Pozniak, 3 S.C.R.
 310; Matheson, supra; R. v.
 Harper, 3 S.C.R.
 343.)

 One cannot infer simply from the brevity of an accused’s conversations with duty counsel that such consultations were inadequate (Willier, supra).
 Unless a detainee indicates, diligently and reasonably, that the advice he or she received is inadequate, the police may assume that the detainee is satisfied with the exercised right to counsel and are entitled to commence an investigative interview (Willier, supra at paragraph 42).